wordswords/davidcraddocknet-hugo/hugo-site/content/posts/My-Calibre-Libraries/index.md

 ![Comics library on Calibre Web Automated](calibre-library-comics.png)

+## Size

+There are approximately 80,000 books across both libraries.

+* [Ebooks Inventory plus counts](https://home.davidcraddock.net/ebooks-inventory.html)
+* [Comics Inventory plus counts](https://home.davidcraddock.net/comics-inventory.html)

+## But..
+WHY?!

+I use both libraries both for recreational reading, (mostly comics and some written fiction) and research for work, as a tech worker, and as an aspiring 'renaissance man'.

 ## Hosting

 * They are managed by [Server.io's Calibre docker containerised services](https://docs.linuxserver.io/images/docker-calibre/).
 They are both running Calibre content server to serve directly to my e-readers.
 [I also use Calibre Web Automated docker containerised services](https://github.com/crocodilestick/Calibre-Web-Automated) for both libraries.
 * So in total, there are three services hosted, and three ways of accessing each Calibre library, per library - 1) the Calibre application running via a web-based remote desktop client, which I use for serious administration, but only sparingly as it takes up a lot of server resources when connected 2) The Calibre content server accessible on my e-readers and 3) The Calibre Web interface which I use to browse and read the books on computers.

-## Size

-There are approximately 80,000 books across both libraries.

-* [Ebooks Inventory plus counts](https://home.davidcraddock.net/ebooks-inventory.html)
-* [Comics Inventory plus counts](https://home.davidcraddock.net/comics-inventory.html)

 ## Sources